Jacob R. Day: COVID-19 pandemic response

+Military service

+Day enlisted in the United States Army in 2009.
+He completed Basic Combat Training at Fort Benning, Georgia in 2010 and commissioned as a Second Lieutenant in 2011 through Officer Candidate School.
+He completed his Basic Officer Leader Course at United States Army Armor School, becoming an Armor Branch and United States Cavalry Officer.
+His education has included Information Operations Qualification Course, Maneuver Captains Career Course, Basic Airborne Course at United States Army Airborne School, Command and General Staff Officers Course, among other schools.

+His first assignment was as Executive Officer of Bravo Troop, 1-158th Cavalry, 58th Battlefield Surveillance Brigade.
+He later served as a Platoon Leader in Bravo Troop, Platoon leader in Alpha Troop and Executive Officer of Alpha Troop.
+Later assignments included Aide-de-Camp to Brigadier General Peter C. Hinz, Platoon Trainer and Senior Platoon Trainer at the Officer Candidate School, Information Operations Officer at 110th Information Operations Battalion, and Cognitive Warfare Officer at Special Operations Detachment-OTAN/NATO (SOD-O).

 2020 deployment

 Day was promoted to the rank of Major by U.S. Army Major General Lapthe Flora during a ceremony in a C-130 Hercules on November 28, 2020, at Camp Lemonnier.

-Day enlisted in the United States Army in 2009.
 On May 28, 2020, Day announced that he would be deployed to the Horn of Africa for 10 months with the Combined Joint Task Force – Horn of Africa through the Maryland Army National Guard.
+Day served as Deputy Director of Information Operations and Special Technical Operations Chief for Combined Joint Task Force-Horn of Africa.
 In his absence, City Administrator Julia Glanz acted as the mayor of Salisbury, effective from June 4, 2020, until his return on May 21, 2021.
 He was promoted to the rank of Major, on November 28, 2020, during his deployment.
 Day was deployed again in Estonia and Latvia from May to June 2022.

 At the time of his deployment, Day was one of three U.S. mayors deployed during their terms in office, including Pete Buttigieg from South Bend, Indiana and Brent Taylor from North Ogden, Utah.

 In April 2021, Day was named in a report from the Maryland National Guard Bureau Office of Equity and Inclusion, in which he was accused of receiving and not forwarding reports of discrimination against Sergeant Bruce Weaver, a Black soldier who alleges that his all-white trainers forced him to wear a chain, representing the "chain of command" during training at the Delaware Army National Guard officer candidate school, in 2015.
 The Maryland National Guard exonerated its personnel after multiple internal investigations and appealed the bureau's decision.
 Day rejected any association with the claims, releasing a statement on social media saying "I am pained to have my name spoken in relation to the 2015 incident I was not even present to witness".